b4yp/GoJack/README.md

 Simple terminal version of Blackjack written in Go.
 Mainly an exercise to practice Go arrays.

 ## Release Notes:

+### v1.1 - 2020/06/20
+I was really in the mood to get some changes done to make this game more "complete" so dug into it this week.
+Most of the changes were "under the hood" changes, but I did add a couple new features.
+Now, players can double down if they want as well as make insurance bets if they'd like!

 ### v1.0 - 2020/06/15
 So this took me on-and-off about 2 weeks to complete and test.
 I'm pretty happy with it!
 Likely going to add more features and tweak stuff, but that'll be something for the future.